carpentries-incubator/high-dimensional-stats-r/_extras/guide.md

 Thank you for teaching high dimensional statistics with R!
 We hope you enjoy teaching the lesson.
 This page contains additional information for instructors.

 The materials for each episode are self-contained and can be found through the episode links on the home page.
-The slides in the Extras section can be used to supplement these materials.

 In previous rounds of teaching, the lesson was taught in four sessions, each lasting 2 hours and 50 minutes.
 We also advise allowing around 40 minutes of additional time for breaks.
 The recommended timings for each session are as follows: